Apple rolls out virtual fitness service, subscription bundle, catering to pandemic work-from-home | Technology

 Apple rolls out virtual fitness service, subscription bundle, catering to pandemic work-from-home

-Apple Inc rolled out a new virtual fitness service and a bundle of all its subscriptions, Apple One, focusing a holiday season product launch on services that are the backbone of Apple's growth strategy and cater to customers working at home during the COVID-19 pandemic.
-Apple also introduced a new Apple Watch Series 6 that monitors blood oxygen for $399 and a lower-cost Apple Watch SE for $279.
+Apple Inc rolled out a new virtual fitness service and a bundle of all its subscriptions, Apple One, focusing a holiday-season product launch on services that are the backbone of Apple's growth strategy and cater to customers working at home during the COVID-19 pandemic.
+Apple also introduced a new Apple Watch Series 6 that monitors blood oxygen and will cost $399, and a lower-cost Apple Watch SE for $279.

 The Apple One bundle will cost $15 per month for an individual plan or $20 per month for a family plan and include television, music and games.
-Apple is also offering a premier bundle for $30 per month that adds news, the fitness service and more storage.
+Apple is also offering a bundle for $30 per month that adds news, the fitness service and more storage.
 Apple said both new watches can be pre-ordered starting Tuesday and will be available on Friday.
-Apple also introduced a service called Apple Fitness+ powered by its watches that will deliver virtual workouts for $10 per month or $80 per year and be available before the end of the year.
+Apple also introduced the Apple Fitness+ service, powered by its watches, that will deliver virtual workouts for $10 per month or $80 per year and be available before the end of the year.

+Shares of exercise stationary bike maker Peloton Interactive Inc, which also has a subscription service, were up about 3.6% after Apple's announcement.
+Apple said that most of its workouts were designed to be conducted with either no equipment or minimal gear such as a set of dumbbells, whereas Peloton's workouts typically require either a bike or a treadmill.

 Apple's biggest seller - the iPhone - is expected to be announced next month after executives have said its launch will be delayed by several weeks because of pandemic-related disruptions.
 Apple shares have soared this year even as the virus has crippled economies around the world, thanks in large part to booming sales of work-from-home items.

-Apple shares were up 2% on Tuesday after climbing more than 50% for the year, well ahead of the 23% gain for the Nasdaq.
+Apple shares gave up gains to trade flat on Tuesday after climbing more than 50% for the year, well ahead of the 23% gain for the Nasdaq.
 Even though Apple stock has fallen from a record high earlier this month, it remains near its $2 trillion stock market valuation.
 How the new products sell during the holiday shopping season in many markets will largely define how well Apple performs for its entire fiscal year, which started this month.

 A level between 95% and 97% is considered normal by the American Lung Association https://www.lung.org/media/press-releases/pulse-oximeter-covid-19.
 Patients below 95% should call their doctor and those under 90% should go to the emergency room, health experts advise.
 Low oxygen levels are usually not the sole indicator of having COVID-19, the association said.